getchip/PocketCHIP-Docs/source/includes/_advanced.md

 vi /etc/fstab
 ```

-Getting around vi is not very intutive, so if you are new to it, here's a quick guide on getting this text into fstab:
+Getting around vi is not very intutive.
+If you are new to it, here's a quick guide on getting this text into the fstab document:
   * 'arrow' key to the end of the file,
   * press the 'i' key to insert text
   * type (or copy-paste) this: